 Because this is the first study of its kind, it is unknown how long immunity will last.
 That is a question that likely will be answered once a licensed vaccine is available through veterinarians.
 Still, if a canine vaccine proves successful, it paves the way for additional investment and research into a human vaccine, which is desperately needed in certain regions of the world.

-While half of the people who get Valley fever remain asymptomatic, others will experience a weeks-to-months-long respiratory illness that affects approximately 1% annually of the total population in Arizona and central California.
-Ten percent of every 100,000 patients will develop complications that can result in long-term treatment and medical care, permanent disability or death.
-Annually, the disease has an economic impact of nearly $1.5 billion in California and Arizona.
+While half of the people who get Valley fever remain asymptomatic, others will experience a weeks-to-months-long respiratory illness that affects about 1% annually of the total population in Arizona and central California.
+Approximately 10% of patients develop complications, most of which resolve on their own.
+However, some complications may be more serious, requiring long-term treatment and medical care, and potentially resulting in permanent disability or death.

 Additional co-authors from the Valley Fever Center for Excellence are Daniel Powell, PhD, Jeffrey Frelinger, PhD, Hein Trinh and Hilary Moale.
 Other co-authors include Richard Bowen, DVM, PhD, Angela Bosco-Lauth, DVM, PhD, Airn Hartwig and Stephanie Porter, DVM, from Colorado State University; Helle Bielefeldt-Ohmann, DVM, PhD, from the University of Queensland; and James Hoskinson, DVM.